luissancho/ts-forecast-deep-ensemble/README.md

 ## How does it work

-The TSEnsemble model operates through a systematic process of training and forecasting, which involves several key steps:
+The Time Series Forecast Deep Ensemble model operates through a systematic process of training and forecasting, which involves several key steps:

 ### Training Process